Asura006/PayPal-UI-Clone-with-Dark-Mode/README.md

 ## Installation

 1. Clone this repository
-2. Open the `index.html` file in your browser
+2. Open the `index.html` file in your vs code using live server..